MileHacker Logo

 Water Sports

-Organized water sports like white-water going on a raft or kayaking are not prominent in the immediate area.
-Swimming in rivers is generally not recommended for tourists due to strong currents and variable water quality.
+Organized marine sports such as white-water going on a raft or kayaking are not prominent in the immediate area.
+Swimming in rivers is generally not recommended for tourists because of strong currents and variable water quality.
 Other regions of Ecuador, like Baños, are better for dedicated water sports.

 Adventure & Cycling